Chalga: Criticism

 Chalga has become popular in "Chalga dance clubs" and Chalga-oriented pubs or bars.
 Most Chalga clubs or Pop-folk clubs are called 'дискотека' (discotheque).
 Chalga clubs are sometimes the most busy venues in Sofia and touristic venues.
 But this apparent success and upsurge in popularity has invited great controversy about Chalga and its quick proliferation and has led to some musical and linguistic research, critical study, and heated public discussions about the subject.

-Chalga proponents often claim Chalga or Pop-folk is the new Bulgarian folk music, but critics have demonstrated that it lacks connection to any indigenous music traditions and that its origins are largely Middle Eastern.
-Nevertheless, the Chalga industry promotes Chalga as having Bulgarian-roots to the local population and to tourists, with the latter accepting it as a novel approach to Balkan pop.
+Chalga proponents often claim Chalga or Pop-folk is the new Bulgarian folk music, but critics have unconvincingly argued that it lacks connection to any indigenous music traditions and that its origins are largely Middle Eastern.
+The Chalga industry promotes Chalga as having Bulgarian-roots to the local population and to tourists, with the latter accepting it as a novel approach to Balkan pop.

-Chalga is often criticized for its "tawdriness", "loose morals", its "disconnection from Bulgarian music tradition"s (i.e. its Middle Eastern, Arabic, Arabesque roots), and its sexually explicit lyrics.
+Chalga is often criticized for its "tawdriness", "loose morals", its so-called "disconnection from Bulgarian music tradition"s (i.e. its Middle Eastern, Arabic, Arabesque roots), and its sexually explicit lyrics.
 In addition, the Chalga industry has been criticized for "exploiting women and degrading them through sexism".

 Chalga music videos often feature a wealthy man who spends money on promiscuous women and insinuate that they engage in indiscriminate sexual acts.
-Chalga lyrics focus predominantly on sexual intercourse, promiscuous behavior, sexism, and corruption.

 Chalga venues are largely criticized for not regulating entry by underage individuals and for failing to protect its customers from sexual assault by promoting sexual interactions.
 Chalga venues also do not regulate distribution of illicit drugs and are related to smuggling and drug-trafficking.
 Some artists, performers, and musicians shun the Chalga industry for undermining music creativity by encouraging formulaic and predictable music, plagiarism, and lewd lyrics.

 In addition, many Chalga critics claim the genre is made predominately for the minority Gypsy people.

-There has been a long, intensive and very hostile rivalry between Chalga fans (or 'chalgadzii') and heavy metal fans (or metalheads) in Bulgaria, due to genre and their respective subculture differences.
+There has been a long, intensive and very hostile rivalry between Chalga fans (or 'chalgadzhii'/'chalgari' (the latter is sometimes used as a derogatory term) and heavy metal fans (or metalheads) in Bulgaria, due to genre and their respective subculture differences.
 Bulgarian metalheads tend to oppose Chalga due to its 'ethnic backwardness', proving that 'capitalism is only another modernist lie'.